YottaDB/YDBDoc/ProgGuide/ioproc.rst

    set p="Convert"
    open p:(shell="/bin/csh":command="iconv -f ISO_8859-1 -t WINDOWS-1252")::"PIPE"

-This shows the use of a process to whose input the YottaDB/GT.M process writes to and whose output the YottaDB/GT.M process reads back in, in this example converting data from an ISO 8859-1 encoding to the Windows 1252 encoding.
+This shows the use of a process to whose input the YottaDB process writes to and whose output the YottaDB process reads back in, in this example converting data from an ISO 8859-1 encoding to the Windows 1252 encoding.
 This example also shows the use of a different shell from the default.
 If the OPEN deviceparameters don't specify a SHELL, the PIPE device uses the shell specified by the environment variable SHELL; if it does not find a definition for SHELL, the device uses the system default /bin/sh.

 Example: